Raptor3um/Raptoreum-testnet/roadmap/README.md

 ### Phase 6 - Voting

 Voting will be accomplished by creating and distributing parallel tokens to token holders.
-These tokens can be sent to RVN addresses to record a vote.
+These tokens can be sent to RTM addresses to record a vote.

 ### Phase 7 - Compatibility Mode

-Allows newly created assets to appear exactly like RVN, LTC, or Bitcoin for easy integration into exchanges, wallets, explorers, etc.
+Allows newly created assets to appear exactly like RTM, LTC, or Bitcoin for easy integration into exchanges, wallets, explorers, etc.
 Speeds adoption into the larger crypto ecosystem.

 ### Appendix A - RPC commands for assets